vivid-planet/comet/docs/docs/crud-generator/api-generator.md

 }
 ```

 Now you can run the generator with `npm run api-generator`.
-The generated files are located in the specified targetDirectory.
+The generated files are located in the specified `targetDirectory`.

 :::info
 Although this is generated code, it should still be checked into the repository.
 This enables a quick start of the API